top of page

 There is also a wealth of information available for free on the internet.

-• Department of Development Services (DDD) - offers services and supports for individuals with intellectual disabilities and children with developmental disabilities.
+• Department of Development Services (DDS) - offers services and supports for individuals with intellectual disabilities and children with developmental disabilities.
 DDS requires that the child have a “severe, chronic disability” such as: Intellectual disability, Autism Spectrum Disorder, and Smith-Magenis Syndrome or intellectual disability or other condition that results in “substantial functional limitations” such as: Prader-Willi Syndrome, Williams Syndrome, Down Syndrome, Cerebral Palsy, Spina Bifida, Fetal Alcohol Syndrome and Fragile X Syndrome.

 • Extended School Year (ESY) - Contained in the IEP.
 This is not "summer school" but a continuation of special education and/or related services to prevent regression or loss of skill.
 See here for DESE's Question and Answer Guide on Special Education Extended School Year Programs (603 CMR 28.05(4)(d))